 My blood pressure is __________.
 High blood pressure (called hypertension) can lead to serious health problems.
-Blood pressure-lowering medications along with lifestyle changes can achieve the best results.
-The American Heart Association recommends an optimal blood pressure of less than 150/90 mm Hg for adults over 60 years of age.
-The American Diabetes Association recommends a blood pressure of less than 140/90 mm Hg for adults younger than 60 years of age with renal disease or diabetes.
-Make sure that your blood pressure is checked at every time you visit your health care provider.
+Blood pressure-lowering medicines along with lifestyle changes can achieve the best results.
+The Journal of the American Medical Association recommends a blood pressure of less than 140/90 mm Hg for adults younger than 60 years of age with renal disease or diabetes.
+Make sure that your blood pressure is checked at every time you visit your healthcare provider.

 I talked with my provider about quitting smoking on __________.
 If you smoke, get help to quit.
 Cigarette smoking is a strong risk factor for heart disease.
 As soon as you quit, your blood vessels begin to return to normal.
-Talk with your health care provider about programs or medications that can help you quit.
+Talk with your healthcare provider about programs or medicines that can help you quit.

-I talked with my provider about medications to help lower my risk for heart disease on __________.
-Several medications can help treat or prevent heart disease in many people.
+I talked with my provider about medicines to help lower my risk for heart disease on __________.
+Several medicines can help treat or prevent heart disease in many people.